Top 10 Best Guitar Tunings

 10 D# Standard (D#G#C#F#A#D#)

-Most artists tune to D# to help the singer or reduce string tension, I usually use it for...okay, I don't really use it anymore now that I've moved onto D, C#, C, B and A but it's still useful sometimes for more bluesy stuff.
+Most artists tune to D# to help the singer or reduce string tension.
+I usually use it for... okay, I don't really use it anymore now that I've moved on to D, C#, C, B, and A, but it's still useful sometimes for more bluesy stuff.

 The Contenders